 Buying a car is a big step that requires a lot of consideration and planning.
 You’ve probably done your research around models and safety features, but have you considered the best time to buy a car?
-If you visit the dealership when they are extra motivated to make a sale, you could save a substantial amount of money.
+Visiting a dealership when they are extra motivated to make a sale could save you a substantial amount of money.
 Read on to learn the best time to buy a car so you can drive off the lot with extra savings in your pocket.

 When Is the Best Time to Buy a New Car?